WhileTureDev/HKApi/frontend/hkui/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Authentication

+The application includes a complete authentication system with user registration and login functionality.
+For detailed documentation, see [Authentication Documentation](./docs/authentication.md).

+### Features

+- Secure user registration with password requirements
+- User login with token-based authentication
+- Form validation with real-time feedback
+- Secure token storage using HTTP-only cookies
+- Password strength validation
+- Email format validation
+- Username format validation

+### Getting Started with Authentication

+1. **User Registration**
+   - Visit `/signup` to create a new account
+   - Fill in required information:
+     - Username (letters, numbers, underscores, hyphens)
+     - Email (valid email format)
+     - Password (meets security requirements)
+     - Optional: Full Name

+2. **User Login**
+   - Visit `/login`
+   - Enter credentials
+   - Successful login redirects to dashboard

+### Security Features

+- Password requirements:
+  - Minimum 8 characters
+  - At least one uppercase letter
+  - At least one lowercase letter
+  - At least one number
+  - At least one special character

+- Secure token storage:
+  - HTTP-only cookies
+  - Secure flag in production
+  - Strict same-site policy

+For more detailed information about the authentication system, including API documentation, error handling, and troubleshooting, please refer to the [Authentication Documentation](./docs/authentication.md).

 ## Learn More